ameaaira00/CS-173-Tezos-Smart-Contract-Mini-Project-2/readme.md

 ## Milestone 2:
 Use Taquito.js to create a UI for the Escrow contract, including a form for depositing funds into the escrow account and a button for claiming funds.
 Test the UI by depositing funds from both parties into the escrow account.

-[/]  form for depositing funds into the escrow account - TO DO [/]  button for claiming funds - TO DO
+[/]  form for depositing funds into the escrow account

+[/]  button for claiming funds

-[/]  test by depositing funds from both parties into the escrow account -TO DO
+[/]  test by depositing funds from both parties into the escrow account

 ## Milestone 3:
 Implement the functionality for claiming funds by both parties.
 This involves creating functions in Taquito.js that call the appropriate entry points in the Escrow contract and passing the correct parameters.

-[/] Implement the functionality for claiming funds by both parties - TODO
+[/] Implement the functionality for claiming funds by both parties

 ## Milestone 4:
 Implement the ability for the admin to revert funds from the contract in case both parties accept to withdraw the escrow.
 This involves adding a new entry point to the Escrow contract that can only be called by the admin, and modifying the existing entry points to include a check for whether the admin has authorized the withdrawal.
 In the frontend application, create a new button and form that allows the admin to initiate the fund reversion process.
 This should involve sending a transaction to the Escrow contract with the appropriate parameters.
 Once the admin has authorized the withdrawal, the funds should be returned to their respective parties.
 This milestone requires a deeper understanding of the Escrow contract and may be more challenging than the previous milestones.
 It is important to thoroughly test the contract and frontend application to ensure that everything is working correctly.

-[/] Implement the ability for the admin to revert funds [/] adding a new entry point to the Escrow contract that can only be called by the admin [/] modifying the existing entry points to include a check for whether the admin has authorized the withdrawal [/] create a new button and form that allows the admin to initiate the fund reversion process
+[/] Implement the ability for the admin to revert funds

+[/] adding a new entry point to the Escrow contract that can only be called by the admin

+[/] modifying the existing entry points to include a check for whether the admin has authorized the withdrawal

+[/] create a new button and form that allows the admin to initiate the fund reversion process